O-Hahn/cp4d-demo-install/1_installer_env/installer.md

 ## Append to .zshrc
 enhance .bashrc or .zshrc with the customization for the CLIs

-copy the add_to_zshrc.sh into the local .zshrc or .bashrc
+copy the add_to_zshrc.sh into the local .zshrc or .bashrc - modify the path to the cpd-demo-env.sh file

+source ~/.zshrc

 ## Optional